Avnet/MaaXBoard-RT-V3--WebServer-Demo/README.md

 # Mode of Operation
 ## softAP mode
 MaaXBoard will run in softAP mode if there is no ssid, password is stored on the hyperflash.
 Hyperflash has size of 32MB.
-Currently first 16MB is used for program flash, later 16MB is for storage.
+Currently first 16MB is used for program flash, later 16MB is for storage. <br/>
+(*Note: of course this flash partitioning can be changed in the project settings.*)

 Following definition must be set in the project.
 This is the physical address where configuration is stored.
 (16777216 = 0x1000000)
 ```